clulab/releases/aclsrw2020-edin/README.md

       ]
     ]
 }

-We have put the rules we used here in rules.yml
 ```

+The rules used to extract these statements are available in `rules.yml`.

 Citation:
 ```
+TODO: add .bib
 ```